All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 The start is located at the rear of Merthyr Tydfil Leisure Centre.
 There is 1 large lap followed by 1 shorter lap on tarmac paths.
 It is undulating with a number of 180 degree turns around bollards.
 The course crosses 2 bridges.
 The course is run in a clockwise direction.
 The start and finish are in the same place.

-Due to how the course narrows at certain points this event can not be run with dogs or pushchairs.
+Due to how the course narrows at certain points this event can not be run with dogs.

-There is ample free car parking at the rear of the leisure centre.
+There is ample free parking at the front of the leisure centre and to the side near the skate park.
 The leisure centre has toilets and showers.

 Location of startThe run starts at the rear of Merthyr Tydfil Leisure Centre.